edbennett/lava-ros-lectures/decks/analysis/slides.md

 ![A table](./images/table.svg) <!-- .element height="250px" class="margin100side" -->

 Script:
-We also want to make sure that the presentable output from our workflows, for example in plots and tables, is an important part of any analysis workflow.
+We also want to make sure that the presentable output from our workflows is reproducible.
+For example,
+plots and tables
+are an important part of any analysis workflow.
 Since this is a large topic in itself, we'll save that discussion for its own video.